Flag Denmark

 c.
 Expat Hangouts and Links

-Helping Hands for Outsiders
+Helping Hands for Outsiderscopenhagen

 In Denmark, there’s a whole lot of support ready and waiting to help outsiders make their mark: